rickh94/borg-examine/README.md

 ## Configuration
-Configuration is handled by a borg-examine.conf held in
+Configuration is handled by a borg-examine.conf held in `$HOME/.config/borg-examine/`.
-$HOME/.config/borg-examine/.
 You can edit the example provided or the script will help you created one interactively if it is not found.
-If your user does not have write access to the .config directory, it will raise and error.
+If your user does not have write access to the `.config` directory, it will raise an error.
 Change the ownership or permissions and it will work correctly.

 ## Dependencies